portworx/px-docs/HOW_TO_DOCS.md

  ```
 Note the reference to a **".html"** file, which gets generated automatically by jekyll from the **".md"** file.

+## Navigation

+The sidebar for both the normal and AMP documentation is generated based on the contents of the menu datafile located at `_data/sidebars/home_sidebar.yml`.
+It is possible to nest (indefinitely) the contents of the navigation.

+In order to have a new submenu rather than a link in a submenu the item must contain `folderitems`.
+Refer to the existing yaml file for more information.

 ## AMP Version